This is the week your period is due – or late.

 By now, you might have begun to wonder if, or suspect, you might be pregnant.

-It’s common for women to use home pregnancy tests around this time.
-But if you’ve already had a positive pregnancy test: congratulations!
+Most women will opt to use a home pregnancy test around this time.
+If you’ve already had a positive test, congratulations!

 Some women opt for a blood test to confirm their pregnancy.
-But rest assured, when done as per the instructions, pregnancy test kits have a very high accuracy rate, over 99%.
+But rest assured, when done as per the instructions, at-home urine tests have a very high accuracy rate of over 99%.

 It’s normal to feel a combination of excitement and nervousness.

 If you’re still waiting for a positive test, try not to stress too much.

 Sometimes, if taken too early, a test can show as negative, even when you are actually pregnant.

 This is because home pregnancy tests detect the level of hCG in your urine when you pee on the stick.
 A very early test might not detect enough hCG in your urine to turn your test positive.

 If you believe you’re pregnant, but an early test has shown negative, repeat the test in a week or two.
 By then your hCG levels will have increased significantly and your test will show as positive.

 Be sure to read When To Take A Pregnancy Test – For The Best Result for more information.